Felipe VI: COVID-19 pandemic

-On 18 March 2020, a widespread cacerolada from the balconies of cities across Spain took place, in an attempt to counter-program the TV discourse of Felipe VI on the COVID-19 pandemic in that country.
+On 18 March 2020, a widespread cacerolada from the balconies of some cities across Spain took place, in an attempt to counter-program the TV discourse of Felipe VI on the COVID-19 pandemic in that country.
 The intent was to force Juan Carlos I to donate to public healthcare the €100M he had allegedly obtained through kickbacks from Saudi Arabia, which was ultimately dismissed.
-In July, he led a memorial paying tribute to victims of the pandemic.
+Despite the attempt to boycott the speech, it was seen by more than 15 million citizens, making it the most watched speech by a monarch in the history of Spain.
+In July, he led a memorial paying tribute to victims of the pandemic at the Royal Palace.

-In December 2021, Felipe VI warned against virus complacency during the pandemic, stating that “The risk has not disappeared.”
+In December 2021, Felipe VI warned against virus complacency during the pandemic, stating that "the risk has not disappeared."